pingcap/docs/mysql-compatibility.md

 # MySQL Compatibility

-TiDB is highly compatible with the MySQL 5.7 protocol and the common features and syntax of MySQL 5.7.
-The ecosystem tools for MySQL 5.7 (PHPMyAdmin, Navicat, MySQL Workbench, mysqldump, and Mydumper/myloader) and the MySQL client can be used for TiDB.
+TiDB is highly compatible with the MySQL protocol and the common features and syntax of MySQL 5.7 and MySQL 8.0.
+The ecosystem tools for MySQL (PHPMyAdmin, Navicat, MySQL Workbench, mysqldump, and Mydumper/myloader) and the MySQL client can be used for TiDB.

 However, some features of MySQL are not supported.
 This could be because there is now a better way to solve the problem (such as XML functions superseded by JSON), or a lack of current demand versus effort required (such as stored procedures and functions).
 Some features might also be difficult to implement as a distributed system.